sikang99/hub-search/README.md

     -v, --version    output version
 ```

-To search repos matched the given words, and written in go
+To search repos matched with the given words, and written in go
 ```
 $ hub-search --lang=go restful framework
 ```